MaximilianAlgehed/ParallelLayouts/documentation/RelatedWork.md

         interesting objects in the topology tree, it can then retrieve information from its attributes to adapt its behavior to the underlying hardware characteristics`
+    While this is an inspiering and possibly quite powerful programming model, it is very bare metal and not very declarative.
+However, the core issue I have with it is that it is saying "Look, I don't know what the hardware my program is going to run on looks like, so I guess I'll make it up as I go along.", which I imagine will be less and less useful as we get more and more heterogeneity in our systems.

 ## Hardware